Jayashree-DataScience/Jayashree.github.io/README.md

 # Jayashree.github.io
-Thank you MLPlus team for the mentorship and guidane.
+Thank you MLPlus team for the mentorship and guidance.